Fever River – Bean Street

 - W. Council Hill Road to W. Buckhill Road: 4.4 miles.
 Both put-in and take-out are brushy with W. Buckhill being more feasible.

-- Hwy 20/84 Bridge to Mouth/Gear’s Ferry Landing: 5.6 miles.
-On the Mississippi veer right and paddle upstream to reach boat ramp.
-Motor boat traffic might be an issue.
+- Galena/Depot Park to Mouth/Gear's Ferry Landing: 5.6 miles.
+On the Mississippi veer right and paddle upstream to reach the boat ramp.
+Motorboat traffic might be an issue.